bobbyhout/1/Dependencies-for-OpenShot-Qt.md

 Here you have all dependencies that you need to install for an optimal utilisation on Linux MInt/Ubuntu and Manjaro too.

+                              # Installation software on Linux Mint/Ubuntu (and all Ubuntu derivated)

 First, you must install all softwares asked for getting a full installation, Here the list :

 * swig/swig2.0